Beach Locations

 La Saladita

-La Saladita beach is as mall community 40 Km. north of Ixtapa-Zihuatanejo.
-This beach is located 5Km. off highway 200 from the small town of Los Llanos.
+La Saladita beach is a fast growing community 40 kilometers north of Ixtapa-Zihuatanejo.
+This beach is located five kilometers off Highway 200 from the small town of Los Llanos.
 It is another great spot for surfing.
-There is no public transportation available to this area.

-Driving South – Playa Blanca, Playa Larga, Barra de Potosi and beyond
+Driving South—Playa Blanca, Playa Larga, Barra de Potosi

 Playa Larga